gtucker314/chooseyourownadventure/README.md

 # chooseyourownadventure
 This code is my first attempt at a self made choose your own adventure.
 I am spending a lot of time to familarize myself on switch statements vs if else statements.
-The code itself is a quiz someone from my robotics team, AZTECH Robotics, could take in order to learn more team history
+The code itself is a quiz someone from my robotics team, AZTECH Robotics, could take in order to learn more team history.
+The commit files are in order of commit 1, choose your own adventure commit 2, app, and then main which includes commits 4 and 5.